pythoncanarias/pycan-web/README.md

 $ sudo npm install --global gulp-cli
 ```

-## EditorConfig

-Please install the corresponding extension of [EditorConfig](https://editorconfig.org/) in your favorite editor.
-Thus your editor will pick the settings stored in `.editorconfig`.

-This configuration avoids conflicts with a lot of settings, mainly with tabs widths.

-## Customize your settings

-Feel free to change some of the settings creating a file called `.env` on the root of the project.

 ## Database

 We are using **PostgreSQL** as _database management system_.
 In order to configure the project correctly it is important to follow some indications: